rs-station/careless/README.md

         source <(curl -s https://raw.githubusercontent.com/rs-station/careless/main/install-cuda.sh)
     This will automatically create a new conda environment named careless.

 Careless is now installed in its own environment.
 Whenever you want to run careless, you must first activate the careless conda environment by issuing `conda activate careless`.
-After the installation is finished, the script will test GPU availability by running `careless test`.
+After the installation is finished, the script will test GPU availability by running `careless devices`.
 If the installation was successful and your node has a GPU, it will appare in the output:

-        (careless) user@computer:~$ careless test
+        (careless) user@computer:~$ careless devices
-        Careless version 0.4.2
+        Careless version 0.4.3
         ###############################################
         # TensorFlow can access the following devices #
         ###############################################